WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia: Acknowledgements

 \section{Acknowledgements}

-This work is supported in part by the National Science Foundation under Grant No.~1900638, the Alfred P. Sloan Foundation under Grant No.~G-2020-13938, the Verdant Foundation, Microsoft, KDDI, JPMorgan Chase, and the Stanford Human-Centered Artificial Intelligence (HAI) Institute.
+This work is supported in part by the National Science Foundation, the Alfred P. Sloan Foundation, the Verdant Foundation, Microsoft Azure AI credit, KDDI, JPMorgan Chase, and the Stanford Human-Centered Artificial Intelligence (HAI) Institute.
+We also thank the reviewers for their valuable comments and suggestions.